-An Alzheimer’s diagnosis in and of itself does not bar someone from signing a will as long as they have testamentary capacity at the time that they execute the will.
+An Alzheimer’s or dementia diagnosis in and of itself does not necessarily win a will contest.
+Having cognitive issues in and of itself does not bar someone from signing a will as long as they have testamentary capacity at the time that they execute the will.
 This would be the case even in matters where the testator was under guardianship at the time of executing the will.

 New York law states that in order to have testamentary capacity, there must be three things met: